-Reporting Reference: (finalizing - additional guidance forthcoming) Since member identification and referral for CIS may occur from multiple external sources, and to encourage a 'no wrong door' policy for external referrals, such referrals shall be processed through completion of the Outreach Services step in Section 9.a, and member progress made up to confirmation of eligibility by the QI health plan that receives the external referral; in other words, the member shall be transitioned from a status code of H1 to a status code of H2 (CIS - Contacted - Confirmed Eligible), H3 (CIS - Contacted - Not Eligible), or H4 (CIS - Contacted - Eligible Refused).
-This would include responding to the referring entity, and for following up if there is incomplete information.
-The QI health plan shall be responsible for completing outreach services before transitioning the member to the CCS plan.
-It is expected that the CCS plan will complete the consent and member assessment process to transition the member into a subsequent status code (e.g., H5 or H6).
-If the QI health plan is unable to reach a potentially eligible member [i.e., status code H8 (CIS -Unable to Contact)], the QI health plan shall disenroll the member, but additionally transition the information available on the member to the CCS plan so that the CCS plan is well-poised to re-attempt to contact the member in the future.
+The QI health plan shall be responsible for completing outreach services and obtaining consent and change the member status code to HC prior to transitioning the member to CCS.
+Upon transition the CCS plan will complete the member assessment process and assign the status code (e.g., H5 or H6).
+If the QI health plan is unable to reach a potentially eligible member [i.e., status code H8 (CIS - Potentially Eligible Unable to Contact)], the QI health plan shall transition the information available on the member to the CCS plan so that the CCS plan is well-poised to re-attempt to contact the member in the future.
 If a member is already in CIS when they are newly enrolled in CCS, the QI health plan shall forward all information on these members to the CCS health plan and the CCS plan should assume CIS services beginning with the status code that the member is in.
 All subsequent CIS requirements from Section 4 forward in the memorandum forward shall be the responsibility of the CCS health plan.
 All transitions of CIS members from the QI health plan to the CCS health plan shall include 'warm hand-offs.'